 The goal and purpose of a distribution amplifier is to increase the strength of received signals to a level that is greater than the signal losses associated with the antenna distribution system.
-To ensure all your devices receive proper strength signals, it’s important that your distribution amplifier be centrally located (relative to distribution lines), since the longer the lines, the more signal loss there will be within the system.
+To ensure all your devices receive proper strength signals.
+It’s important that your distribution amplifier be centrally located (relative to distribution lines), since the longer the lines, the more signal loss there will be within the system.

-Number of output ports
+Number of Output Ports

-Channel Master TV signal distribution amplifiers are manufactured with one (1-way), two (2-way), four (4-way), and eight (8-way) output ports.
+Channel Master TV signal distribution amplifiers are manufactured with one-way (1-Port), two-way (2-Port), four-way (4-Port), and eight-way (8-Port) output ports.
 All output ports of a single amplifier will have the same strength signal available, but the actual signal boost (gain) is determined by the number of outputs on the amplifier.
 The reason for this is that the amplifier has a fixed amount of gain, and as the output signal is divided to more ports, there is less signal available for each port.
-For instance, with a 1-way amplifier, 100% of the gain of the amplifier is available at the output port.
-With a 2-way amplifier, only 50% of the gain of the amplifier will be available at each output port.
-For a 4-way amplifier, the signal is divided four ways, so there is only 25% of the signal available at each output port.
-For an 8-way amplifier, there is 12.5% of the signal available at each output port.
+For instance, with a one-way amplifier has 100% of the gain of the amplifier is available at the output port.
+With a two-way amplifier, only 50% of the gain of the amplifier will be available at each output port.
+For a four-way amplifier, the signal is divided four ways, so there is only 25% of the signal available at each output port.
+For an eight-way amplifier, there is 12.5% of the signal available at each output port.
 Graphically, it looks like this:

 This situation will be the same whether the amplifier has multiple outputs, or only has one output and an external splitter is attached to that output.